horizontalsystems/Bitcoin-Explained-Guide/README.md

 - How long the transaction takes place?
 - Is it possible to cancel bitcoin transaction?

+6. Transacting with Bitcoin

+- Crypto To Fiat Credit cards
+- Using Crypto To Fiat cards

-6. Bitcoin Nodes and Mining
+7. Bitcoin Nodes and Mining

 - What is Bitcoin mining?
 - Why mining is important?